 Why Hasn't My Doctor Told Me About Magnesium?

-Many doctors know that magnesium is important for leg cramps, but they don't realize how important, and they don't know which magnesium forms actually work.
+Many doctors know that magnesium is important for muscle or leg cramps, but they don't realize how important, and they don't know which magnesium forms actually work.
 Many believe that magnesium is just another medication, able to help you control your symptoms.
 In reality, lack of magnesium is the hidden reason why most people get leg cramps.